 Store only healthy, undamaged vegetables and fruits.
 Check produce every week, and cull any fruits or vegetables that are spoiling or softening.
 Also, clean your root cellar prior to harvest season.
 Scrub out all your containers and let the area dry out for several days before starting to restock it.

-Read these other great articles:
+Read these other articles about root cellars:

 - Why Build a Root Cellar?

 - 22 Foods Your Can Store In Root Cellars